codeceptjs/CodeceptJS/CONTRIBUTING.md

 And now every command based on `test-helpers` service will use node 9.4.0.
 The same argument can be passed when building unit and acceptance tests services.

+## CI flow
+We're currently using bunch of CI services to build and test codecept in different environments.
+Here's short summary of what are differences between separate services

+### TravisCI
+Travis CI uses runs tests against Node 8 and Node 9.
+In total it uses 8 jobs to build each helper against both Node versions.
+For every job it runs unit tests first, then  `ApiDataFactory` and `REST` tests present in `test/rest` directory.
+Finally if those pass we run specific helper tests found in `test/helper` directory.
+It doesn't run acceptance tests.
+Config is present in `.travis.yml` file.

+### CircleCI
+Here we use CodeceptJS docker image to build and execute tests inside it.
+We start with building Docker container based on Dockerfile present in main project directory.
+Then we run (in this order) unit tests, all helpers present in `test/helpers`, then we go with `test/rest` directory and finally if everything passed so far it executes acceptance tests.
+For easier maintenance and local debugging CircleCI uses `docker-compose.yml` file from `test` directory.
+You can find Circle config in `.circleci` directory.

+### Semaphore
+Currently Semaphore runs only Appium helper tests.